SOFIA-USRA/sofia_redux/README.rst

 Currently, the SOFIA instruments supported by this package are the FORCAST imaging and spectroscopic instrument and the FIFI-LS integral field spectrometer.
-Python pipelines for the HAWC+ imaging and polarimetric instrument are still under development, and will be added to this package when available.
+Python pipelines for the FLITECAM imaging and spectroscopic instrument and the HAWC+ imaging and polarimetric instrument are still under development, and will be added to this package when available.

 SOFIA raw and processed data can be accessed from the `SOFIA archive <https://irsa.ipac.caltech.edu/applications/sofia/>`_.